jamesrr39/go-mockgen-tool/README.md

 Features supported:

 - Functions with and without parameters and return types
-- Functions with more complex return types, e.g. functions that return functions
+- Functions with more complex parameters and return types, e.g. functions that return functions
 - Embedded interfaces both in the same package and different packages
 - Package aliasing